Outbreak will not change China's commitments to buy U.S. goods: senior U.S. official

 The rules would affect big U.S. digital companies such as Alphabet Inc’s (GOOGL.O), Google, Facebook Inc (FB.O), Amazon.com Inc (AMZN.O), Apple Inc (AAPL.O) and China’s Alibaba Group Holding Ltd (BABA.N).

-Reporting by Andrea Shalal; additional reporting by David Lawder; Editing by Chizu Nomiyama and Dan Grebler
+Reporting by Andrea Shalal; Additional reporting by David Lawder; Editing by Dan Grebler and Peter Cooney